xeruf/nodal/README.md

 ## The Concept of Trust

 I believe I first heard CGP Grey using this term, but I have not found it anywhere on the Internet with this meaning.

 Trusting a digital tool, such as a task manager, means you rely on it.
 If you don't trust a tool, you will use it less and tend towards alternatives e.g. pen and paper.
 To build trust with a task manager, you need to put all your tasks in it and set it up in a way that fits your workflow.

 For that, a task management system needs to enable these three actions:
 - quickly capture new information
 - planning & reviewing
-- retrieving tasks that should be done and can be done in the current context
+- retrieving tasks relevant to the current context

 My problem is that I don't trust any of the systems I am currently using:
 - head: I forget things, short-term memory limited